 reading her for the first time ever; bought a used paperback of the Bloody Chamber several years back in Edinburgh. title story is extremely well written and I suspect I'll dig in further when I get done with this one.

-― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Saturday, 4 August 2018 21:17 (eight months ago) Permalink
+― she carries a torch. two torches, actually (Joan Crawford Loves Chachi), Saturday, 4 August 2018 21:17 (ten months ago) Permalink

 xyz, I tend to agree -- the programme was quite well made, a good advert for AC, but full if simplification, and very one-sided, one-dimensional -- essentially in this programme she could do no wrong.

 If there is a serious critical case for Carter (ie: if we can debate value at all) then there must be one against her too.
 I'm ambivalent.
 These programmes can't handle that low level of complexity.

 The claim that 'she had left the best till last' is pure convenience and there is no reason it should be true - after all, she was ill while writing her last novel.
 Personally I sadly found the last novel to be full of her worst features.